rnkn/portfolio/index.md

 # Hire

 I'm available for hire as writer/director/editor.
-I specialise in working with arts institutions.
+I specialise in the arts sector.
 Here is some of [my&nbsp;work](/work/).

 ---